misterola/FOrgy/README.md

 # forgy
 **forgy** is a powerful file organizer and e-book manager with a command-line interface for reliable retrieval of e-book metadata and easy renaming of PDF e-books.

 With **forgy**, you can automatically extract valid ISBNs from many PDF e-books, get metadata for ebooks using extracted ISBNs, rename 'unknown' books using retrieved metadata, organize a messy file collection into folders according to their formats, and much more.
-This project arose due to the perceived need to reliably rename e-books with their correct titles while keeping them organized on a computer, without installing and depending on heavy software with a busy interface.
+This project arose due to the perceived need to reliably rename e-books with their correct titles while keeping them organized on a computer, without installing and depending on bloated software with busy interface.

 The goal is to easily create and maintain a decent personal PDF e-book library, especially when identifying PDF e-books by their names becomes difficult.
-The name **forgy** is from the project's roots as a file(f) organizer (org) in Python (y).
+The name **forgy** is from the project's roots as a **f**ile **org**anizer in P**y**thon.

-Note: Development and testing was done on a Windows 10 PC, with python ```3.12.4``` installed, in such a way as to ensure platform independence.
+**Note:** Development and testing was done on a Windows 10 PC, with python ```3.12.4``` installed, in such a way as to ensure platform independence.
 Feel free to try forgy out on other platforms.
 <br/>
 <br/>